AI-Accelerated Drug Discovery from Venoms

 2021

-Biogeographical venom variation in the Indian spectacled cobra underscores the need for pan-India efficacious therapy
+Biogeographical venom variation in the Indian spectacled cobra (Naja naja) underscores the pressing need for pan-India efficacious snakebite therapy

 2021

-Biogeographical venom variation in Russell’s viper and the preclinical inefficacy of antivenom therapy
+Biogeographic venom variation in Russell’s viper (Daboia russelii) and the preclinical inefficacy of antivenom therapy in snakebite hotspots

 2021